THE SIMPLEST RADIO TELESCOPE...

 wire red and black weld two resistances of 1.2k in series (= with the continuation one

 of the other).
-The point medium of resistances is welded with the center pin of the BNC.
+The point medium of resistances is soldered with the center pin of the BNC.

-The Ground of the plug is welded with the black wire.
+The Ground of the plug is soldered with the black wire.
 Look at the photographs...

 the tension of the buzzer proportionnal to the received signal is on the BNC.
 With